-Admissions and financial information is available from the school Tuesday through Friday during the following hours: 9:00 a.m. to 5:00 p.m.
+Admissions and financial information are available from the school Tuesday through Friday during the following hours: 9:00 a.m. to 5:00 p.m.
 An appointment with the admissions and, or financial aid officer is necessary.
-For appointment call Ginny Thompson at (707) 443-2733.
+For appointment call Kendra Robison at (707) 443-2733.